 Throughout the video, the band members do various things that fit in with their genre and attitude.
 These are things such as juggling the microphone between two hands whilst singing, getting right up close and in the face of the camera, jumping up and down and puling mad/wild facial expressions, following the camera with both eyes and hands; all of these points as well as the drummer flinging his sticks in the air whilst the viewers see this from a low angle, and one band member jumping over another whilst playing the guitar all prove the wild attitude of the band, and really emphasise the fact that they don’t really care.

+Excellent techniques are used to highlight some of these ‘moves/stunts’; for example, the cameraman uses fast and sudden zooms each time the band member points back and forth at the camera.
+This means that the editing corresponds to the actions of the members.
+There is also a shot where a band singer motions for the camera to get closer to him, then once the camera starts to move he motions to stop.
 The character that the main singer shows is then also transferred to his character in the narrative sections of the video, to show the correlation between the two.
 At one point, the singer is also singing with his microphone on the racing tracks, while the cars are zooming past him.
 Panning has been used whilst shooting the band set, to show the band as a whole, playing the song, this is also shown when there is a medium close up on one of the singers, the shot then zooms out to show the whole band playing along.
 A 3 shot has been sued to show the three singers together, as well as a tilt, which again, suits the craziness of the video.
 On the narrative set, there is a high point of view, used after a low angle on the lights changing from red to green, on the race cars driving past – this made the shot look as if it was from the point of view from the lights.
 A low angle looking up was used whilst a plane flew over some of the band members.
 This technique links with the mis-en-scene of the band set, as there was a plane in the background.

 The target audience for this video would be a younger generation from teens to twenties, and those who like the alternative rock/pop punk genre of music.
 The crazy vibe and theme of it, which was created by the quick cuts, and many zooms, also suggest this target audience; this is how the video would draw in the attention of its target audience, as its style would match their own.